JAKAMI99/pwnamap/README.md

 - Login

 - Go to the Settings and fill out your wpasec and wigle API-key and click save.
+Doublecheck for whitespaces.

 - Head over to the tools and run click the buttons to retrieve your latest wpa-sec potfile, your latest wigle uploads and geolocate with the local db.
 You can use the "geolocate with Wigle"-feature.
 It is really limited, more information in the Wigle API section.